Anterior Cruciate Ligament Injuries – Treatment at Erko Physio

 - Bracing – this can help to limit your range of motion, allowing your knee to stabilize and for ligament/bone bruising to heal.
 Your doctor or physio may also recommend using crutches to reduce the weight on your leg.

-- Physical Therapy / Rehabilitation – A tailored exercise program will be developed, design to help reduce pain, swelling and improve recovery outcomes.
+- Physical Therapy / Rehabilitation – A tailored exercise program will be developed, designed to help reduce pain, swelling and improve recovery outcomes.
 This process is rehabilitation based and aims to restore function to your knee whilst also strengthening leg muscles.
 Some programs such as PEP, Netball Australia’s knee programme, proprioception, high-level balance retraining, sport-specific agility and more may be incorporated to assist in your recovery.
 Visit Erko Physio today and we’ll find an appropriate rehabilitation program for you.

 - Ice Packs – Ice packs can help to reduce pain and swelling.
 They should be used alongside physical therapy, and this can be particularly helpful at home.